dixie-chick/US_Insurance_Premiums_Analysis/technology.md

 ## Data Cleaning and Analysis

 Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Further analysis will be completed using Python using a Jupyter notebook and Pandas.

 ## Database Storage